omar1mohsen/kashftsarbat/README.md

 bash
 Copy code
 npm run dev
-Open your browser and visit http://localhost:3000 to see the demo in action.
+Open your browser and go to http://localhost:3000 to view the project.

 Demo Notes
 This is a demo project and was completed in a short amount of time, so some features may be incomplete or not fully optimized.